katnoria/ddpg-reacher/Report.md

 * increase the learning rate and introduce weight decay (currently set to 0) to speed up the learning
 * experiment with scaled rewards (see below)

-The [paper](https://arxiv.org/abs/1604.06778) found that DDPG is less stable than batch algorithms such as REINFORC and the performance of policy could degrade significantly during the training phase.
+This [paper](https://arxiv.org/abs/1604.06778) found that DDPG is less stable than batch algorithms such as REINFORCE and the performance of policy could degrade significantly during the training phase.
 In my tests, I found that average score hit a plateau if I continued the training process even after solving the environment.
-They found that scaling the rewards seem to improve the stability.
+The paper suggests that scaling the rewards could improve the training stability.

 While working on DDPG solution, there were a lot of moving parts such as network architecture, hyperparameters and it took be a long time, along with suggestions on the forum, to discover the combination that could solve the environment.
-Proximal policy optimization (PPO) has shown to achieve [state-of-the-art](https://blog.openai.com/openai-baselines-ppo/) results with very little hyperparamter tuning, greater sample efficiency and keeping the policy deviation under check (by forcing the ratio of old and new policy with in a small interval).
+Proximal policy optimization (PPO) has shown to achieve [state-of-the-art](https://blog.openai.com/openai-baselines-ppo/) results with very little hyperparamter tuning, greater sample efficiency while keeping the policy deviation under check (by forcing the ratio of old and new policy with in a small interval).